How do I start?

 Sometimes it's therapeutic to have a place dedicated to writing down your negative feelings (like your worries and fears -- probably not all the things your housemates did that annoyed you today), and then destroy it, delete it, or throw it away.
 The physical destruction of your thoughts helps you figuratively get rid of them too.
 (Here's one place to learn more about this exercise.)
 Keep in mind, this is meant to get it out of you and provide relief.
 It shouldn't become a consuming habit or lifestyle of focusing on the negative.
 Be sure to practice writing positive things elsewhere too!

 A similar idea is "expressive writing" where you write what's bothering you for a set time for a few days and it's supposed to be healing.
-The Pandemic Project has some really good prompts to help you write out your coronavirus-related worries.
+The Pandemic Project has some good prompts (scroll down to the "expessive writing" section) to help you write out your coronavirus-related worries.
 (Doing this may also help you see what's really bothering you, rather than blaming all your stress on how loud your spouse chews.)

 - Practice gratitude.
 Research has found that "gratitude is strongly and consistently associated with greater happiness.
 Gratitude helps people feel more positive emotions, relish good experiences, improve their health, deal with adversity, and build strong relationships."
 (Quote taken from this article.)
 Keeping a gratitude journal is an excellent way to lift yourself up each day.
 The good things in life are easier to see if you're actively looking for them.